List of Blake's 7 characters: Zen

-Zen had a chamber underneath its main dome that could perform instantaneous analysis of substances, such as the virus in "Project Avalon" or the drug in "Shadow".
-It also had access to more sophisticated analysis equipment, as demonstrated in its frantic attempts to find a solution to the corrosive space particles in "Terminal".
-Zen also had some crude telepathic ability.
-It operated a defence system against intruders that would use images of loved ones to draw them to their deaths.
-It could also form a temporary telepathic link with new crew - taking the name "Liberator" from Jenna's mind, for example.
+Zen has a chamber underneath its main dome that can perform instantaneous analysis of substances, such as the virus in "Project Avalon" or the drug in "Shadow".
+It also has access to more sophisticated analysis equipment, as demonstrated in its frantic attempts to find a solution to the corrosive space particles in "Terminal".
+Zen also has telepathic ability.
+It operates a defence system against intruders that uses images of loved ones to draw them to their deaths.
+It can also form a temporary telepathic link with new crew – taking the name "Liberator" from Jenna's mind, for example.

-Although open to instruction, Zen projected a dour, non-committal personality all of its own.
+Although open to instruction, Zen projects a dour, non-committal personality all of its own.
 In some of the early episodes, Zen would reply to certain questions with the phrase "That information is not available" and it was left open as to whether Zen was secretly executing its own agenda or genuinely couldn't help.
-In the episodes "Time Squad" and "Breakdown", Zen refused to help the crew carry out actions it believed endangered the ship, and even though it could not control the Teleport, it disabled the system by causing a circuit burnout.
-Zen did not display these characteristics from season two, possibly due to being re-programmed by Orac in the episode "Redemption".
+In the episodes "Time Squad" and "Breakdown", Zen refuses to help the crew carry out actions it believed endangered the ship, and even though it could not control the teleport, it disables the system by causing a circuit burnout.

 Zen's massive database was a paradox within itself.
-The Federation was totally unaware of Liberators origins (The System), yet Zen was able to provide information on Federation Planets, colonies, space ship designs and history, but it was unable (or unwilling) to recognise the two Drones from The System (Redemption) despite their architecture being of its own kind.
+The Federation was totally unaware of Liberators origins (The System), yet Zen is able to provide information on Federation Planets, colonies, space ship designs and history, but it is unable, or unwilling to recognise the two Drones from The System in "Redemption", despite their architecture being of its own kind.